AlanReviews/Goblet-of-fire/README.md

 Any underage student will not be allowed to partcipate in the Triwizard Tournament.
 If a student is underage, the program goes back to the menu.
 2. The Goblet of fire will choose 3 students from different schools to participate in the Triwizard Tournament.
 3. Print out the chosen candidates.

+### Compilation
+1. Download this file and unzip it
+2. Call make
+3. Call ./executable and enjoy